-A real estate agent with John R Wood Properties, who has lived on the island since she was an infant, has had two record sales on Captiva and Sanibel.
+A real estate agent, who has lived on the island since she was an infant, has had two record sales on Captiva and Sanibel.

 Phaidra McDermott closed on her most recent sale April 26, after the 5,534 square foot home at 3421 West Gulf Drive was on the market for a few days.
 The home sold for $6.837 million.